Piyushhiraoo711/node-assignments/README.md

    4. Admin can delete the order
    5. Admin can delete the user and seller
    6. Admin can modified the product

+Remaining
+1. Cloudinary part
+2. Analise the sell and product